 A qualifier provided in a metric definition.
 Example: Resource identifier (resourceId), provided in the definitions of oci_computeagent metrics.
 Use dimensions to filter or group metric data.
 Example dimension name-value pair for filtering by availability domain: availabilityDomain = "VeBZ:PHX-AD-1"

 The time period between each posted raw data point for a metric.
 (Raw data points are posted by the metric namespace to the Monitoring service.)
-While frequency varies by metric, default service metrics typically have a frequency of 60 seconds (that is, one data point posted per minute).
+While frequency varies by metric, default service metrics typically have a frequency of 60 seconds (one data point posted per minute).
 See also resolution.

 interval